agrifooddatacanada/OCA_training_pathway/deposit_schema.md

 4. Click on ‘Add Data’ button and select ‘New Dataset’ from the drop-down menu.
 5. In the Dataset Template  section, make sure that ‘ADC Schema’ is selected from the drop-down menu.
 6. In the Citation Metadata section, complete the required information (e.g., title, author, contact, description, keywords, depositor name).
+7. Prepare your OCA Schema Bundle by 'zipping' the \*.zip file.
+The OCA Schema Bundle should now be 'double-zipped'.
+    * This step is necessary because Borealis automatically unzips folders and the OCA Schema Bundle in in zipped format.
-7. Under the Files section, drag and drop your OCA Schema Bundle in (\*.zip) format and the schema template file in MS Excel (\*.xlsx) format.
+9. Under the Files section, drag and drop your OCA Schema Bundle in (\*.zip) format and the schema template file in MS Excel (\*.xlsx) format.
     * Note that, depending on the structure of the MS Excel file, the repository software may convert the file to tabular (\*.tab) format upon upload.
 If this occurs, Library staff will revert the file back to .xlsx format when they review the dataset submission.
-8. Click Save Dataset.
+10. Click Save Dataset.
     * After saving the dataset, a DOI is created and reserved for the record.
-10. Edit the draft record (e.g., descriptive information (metadata) or files) as required.
+11. Edit the draft record (e.g., descriptive information (metadata) or files) as required.
-11. Click on the ‘Publish Dataset’ button and select ‘Submit for Review’.
+12. Click on the ‘Publish Dataset’ button and select ‘Submit for Review’.
-12. Repository staff (at the Library) will review and publish the record.
+13. Repository staff (at the Library) will review and publish the record.
     * Upon publication, the DOI is resolved and becomes a working link.

 For reference: Research & Scholarship, 2020, "How to deposit research data in the Agri-environmental Research Data Repository or the University of Guelph Research Data Repository", https://doi.org/10.5683/SP2/CPHFGA, Borealis